dimalypai/mil-masters-thesis-chalmers/docs/report/03_RelatedWork.md

 ### Extensible effects

 The last in this chapter is an example of a library-based approach.
-Extensible effects \cite{ExtensibleEffects} is a library for the Haskell programming language.
+Extensible effects is a library for the Haskell programming language
+\cite{ExtensibleEffects}.
 It is positioned as an alternative to monad transformers.
-The central concept of this library is a monad $Eff\ r$, where $r$ is a type parameter that represents an *open union* of individual effects, that are combined ($r$ stands for "requests").
+The central concept of this library is a monad $Eff\ r$, where
+$r$ is a type parameter that represents an *open union* of individual effects, that are combined ($r$ stands for "requests").
 One of the main ideas behind the library is that effects come from communication between a client and an effect handler (authority), which is quite similar to the algebraic effect handlers approach.
 The implementation is described in detail in the paper together with the examples of implementation of different effects as a user code (meaning, it can be done outside of the library).
 The authors provide a detailed analysis of monad transformers and problems with their expressiveness.
 One of the highlights of differences from monad transformers is that effects of the same type can be combined and as opposed to monad transformers, no explicit lifting is needed, appropriate operations are found by types.
 Another difference is that the order of effects is chosen only when running a computation, not when defining the computation and in addition to that handled effects are subtracted from the type.
 The authors claim that their framework subsumes the Monad Transformers Library (MTL) in Haskell and allows to express computations, that are not possible with MTL.

 It is worth mentioning that algebraic effect handlers while having a good story of modularity suffer from performance problems (compared to monad